OpenTreeOfLife/reference-taxonomy/doc/method/sources.md

 [reference, see release notes].
 This phylogenetically-informed source is higher-ranked that NCBI or GBIF.

 *Index Fungorum*
-The Open Tree Fungi curators expressed concern over the the quality of the combined NCBI/GBIF coverage of Fungi and requested we use Index Fungorum.
-Around [date] we obtained database table dumps for a recent version of IF (the one in GBIF was [XXX] years older).  [reference]
+We incorporated Index Fungorum to improve the coverage and classification of Fungi.
+We obtained database dumps of Index Fungorum around [date] (noting that the version of IF in in GBIF was [XXX] years older).  [reference]

-We gave the Fungi branch of Index Fungorum higher priority than NCBI or GBIF, at curator request.
-There was no real call to keep the rest of IF, which is not substantial, but we kept it at low priority (between NCBI and GBIF) in case it could provide any useful information.
+We gave the Fungi branch of Index Fungorum higher priority than NCBI or GBIF.
+We kept the non-fungal data at low priority (between NCBI and GBIF) in case it could provide any useful information.

 *Hibbett 2007*
-The Fungi curators provided a
-higher taxonomy of Fungi down to order.  [reference] We gave this taxonomy higher priority than other sources at curator request.
-To ensure that all of our sources were public, curators deposited this taxonomy with Figshare.
+The OpenTree Fungi curators provided am order-level higher taxonomy of Fungi.  [reference] We gave this taxonomy higher priority than other sources of fungal data.
+This taxonomy is deposited in Figshare [reference]

 *WoRMS*
 We incorporated WoRMS in order to improve coverage in decapods.
 Combined, NCBI and GBIF contained only about 80%  of decapod species [confirm that this is true].
 We obtained the WoRMS taxonomy via the API around [date].  [reference]

 On advice of curators, the decapod branch of WoRMS is ranked higher than other sources of decapod data.
 The remainder or WoRMS has priority between NCBI and GBIF.

 *IRMNG:* The GBIF backbone did not come with information about whether taxa were extinct vs. extant.
 (See elsewhere for discussion of the importance of this information.)
-For extinctness information we decided to import IRMNG.
-Initial we included all IRMNG records but learned through reviewer comments that it was necessary to exclude names known to be invalid, which fortunately is information present in the IRMNG dump.  [reference]
+To obtain this information, we imported IRMNG, which logs the extinct / extant status of taxa.
+Initial versions of OTT included all IRMNG records, but after review, we excluded names labeled as invalid in the IRMNG dump.  [reference]

-*Additions:* For various reasons some taxa occurring as OTUs in phylogenetic studies do not occur in OTT.
-This could be due to a delay in curation by NCBI itself, a delay in importing a fresh NCBI version into OTT, a morphological study with otherwise unknown species, or other causes.
-To handle this situation we have developed a user interface for creating new taxon records with relevant documentation (publications, databases, and so on).
-New taxon records are entered into a repository assigned to this purpose, which is linked from the OTT taxonomy files and user interfaces so that provenance is always available.
+*Additions:* It is not uncommon to have taxa as OTUs in phylogenetic studies that do not occur in OTT.
+This can be due to a delay in curation by NCBI itself, a delay in importing a fresh NCBI version into OTT, a morphological study with otherwise unknown species, or other causes.
+To handle this situation, we have developed a user interface that allows curators to create new taxon records along with relevant documentation (publications, databases, and so on).
+New taxon records are saved into a specific GitHub repository, and these records are then linked from the OTT taxonomy files and user interfaces so that provenance is always available.